COVID - 19 Update

 Please note: One must live on reserve to access services and live on one of the 9 communities CDD Social Services are delegated to provide services to.

 The purpose of Adult In-Home Care is to provide support for clients to stay in their home for as long as it is safe and reasonable.
 The workers provide personal care, meal preparation and light housekeeping.

-Diane also does income tax preparation (available all year), as well as pension and other assistance with filling out or interpreting forms.
+Diane Kelly Anderson does income tax preparation (available all year).
+Diane also assists with filling out or interpreting pension and other forms.

 You can contact Diane through email or phone.

 To download an Income Assistance Application Package, click Here.